How To Use AI To Become a Better Writer

 AI writing software

-There are also dedicated AI content writing apps, too.
+As well as the more generalized chatbots we just covered, there are also dedicated AI-generated content-writing apps.
 These typically include a document editor (similar to Google Docs) and prompt templates or organizational features for writers.
 Many writers enjoy using AI software platforms like these as part of their workflow:

 - Jasper.
 Jasper is an AI content generator that's purpose-built for marketing.
 You can train the tool on your brand voice, use Jasper templates to jumpstart quality content generation, repurpose blog posts, or chat with the Jasper AI.